rs/rest-layer/README.md

 | ------------------------ | -------------
 | `AllowedModes`           | A list of `resource.Mode` allowed for the resource.
 | `PaginationDefaultLimit` | If set, pagination is enabled by default with a number of item per page defined here.
+| `ForceTotal`			   | Control the behavior of the computation of `X-Total` header and the `total` query-string parameter.
+See `resource.ForceTotalMode` for available options.

 ### Modes